 - Cloud Forest – The cloud forest is a greenhouse that mimics cool tropical mountain environments using air conditioning and jet vapor.
 Ascend the 42-meter tall “Cloud Mountain” by elevator and walk down the winding path, which takes you through the verdure.

 - Flower Dome – In contrast to Cloud Forest, Flower Dome replicates warm Mediterranean and semi-arid climates.
 Marvel at the strange-looking plants from exotic places or the bright colors of the flower field.

 3. Sand Skypark Infinity Pool

-Sand Skypark Infinity Pool is the iconic pool that sits atop the Marina Bay Sands.
+Sand Skypark Infinity Pool sits at the top of Marina Bay Sands.